dev-power-up/launcher/README.md

 ## About QuickCenter

 QuickCenter is a set of tools developers use with Guidewire Software implementations.
-Please see the other open source projects [here](https://github.com/QuickCenter).
+More tools are on their way!